 Crâneurs, French translation of Chancers, Éditions du Rocher, Paris, 2007.

-Literary Chance: Essays on Native American Survivance, Biblioteca Javier Coy d’studis nord-americans, Universitat de Valencia, España, 2007.
+Literary Chance: Essays on Native American Survivance (en Espanol), Biblioteca Javier Coy d’studis nord-americans, Universitat de Valencia, España, 2007.

 Almost Ashore: Selected Poems, Salt Publishing, Cambridge, England, 2006.